The Flat Earth Theory Is Spreading Around The Globe

 Credit 9 Review: Bait & Switch Trap?

 Here we will take a close look at the Flat Earth theory from the skeptics’ eyes, those who reject the conventional theory about the shape of the Earth.

 What Is the Flat Earth Theory?

 The idea that the Earth may be flat can be traced to the bible in which the Earth is said to have four corners.
-Many Christian religious scholars were a strong proponent of the flat earth theory.
+Many Christian religious scholars were strong proponents of the flat earth theory.
 In the medieval era, people believed that they would fall if they ventured beyond the horizon.

-The flat earth theory was discredited after explorers had circumnavigated around the Earth.
+The flat earth theory was discredited after explorers had circumnavigated the Earth.
 Many scientific scholars also proved the spherical shape of the Earth.

 But the idea of the flat Earth began to resurface in the 19th century, especially from the people who wanted a return to the biblical interpretation of the world.
 The most famous flat earth theorist was the British writer Samuel Birley Rowbotham (1816-1884), who believed that the Earth was an immovable disk with the North Pole at the center and an ice wall replacing Antarctica that served as the outer boundary of the flat disc.